arpank10/My-scripts/README.md

 Contains python scripts created by me:
 1. Downloader for arrow season 6: Downloads the lastest episode for arrow season 6
 2. Libgen book fetch URL : fetch book download url from libgen(To be used in app/Can be converted to a download script)
+3. Libgen API : Simple REST API using flask for the libgen scripts.

 REQUIREMENTS:
 1. Beautiful Soup
     Install by running the command "pip install beautifulsoup4" in terminal.